 I use this finger test every time I make a glaze and show what I mean in the video shared with this post.

 If the glaze keeps its shape once it’s drizzled over your finger you know it’s the right consistency.

 While I love this recipe just the way it is, I know some of you might not have all these ingredients on hand!

 Below are some swaps and substitutions that can be made in this recipe:

-- All Purpose Flour – I haven’t tested this recipe out with gluten free flour, but it should work as long as you use a good blend like King Arthur’s GF flour.
+- All Purpose Flour – I haven’t tested this recipe out with gluten free flour, but it should work if you use a good blend like King Arthur’s GF flour.
 Just be sure to knead the dough a bit longer, to help give it structure.

-- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for an extra 15 minutes (active yeast takes longer to rise than instant).
+- Instant / Rapid Rise Yeast – You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for longer and activate it with water and sugar before you use it.

 - Whole Milk – Most alternative milks work fine in this recipe, including soy, oat, and almond milk!

 - 1 Large Egg – This is an enriched dough, so it uses an egg!
 You can use a flaxseed egg in its place to make eggless or vegan chocolate cinnamon rolls.